-Without further thinking, I picked up the television set and removed it from the Drawing Room.
+Without further thinking, I packed up the television set and removed it from the Drawing Room.
 Nobody of my family protested, as if everyone wanted it.
 To my surprise, within very few days, I saw a great change in my son.
 He became regular in his activities.
 He got ample time for study and for sound sleep.
 There was a sublime look in his appearance.
 He started mixing with other boys of his age.
 He also started doing chores, which he always refused before.
 I found him stepping in the world of reality.
 His teachers informed me that my son has become serious about his study.
 In the final examination of class IX, he showed a great improvement.

 I am thankful to Almighty that I could take a timely decision.
-I know today’s parents allow children to use computers, iPads, tablets, smartphones, and the internet.
+I know today’s parents allow children to use computers, iPads, tablets, smartphones, and internet.
 But you must limit screen time for them.
 You shouldn’t allow them any more than an hour on any of those devices.
-Excessive screen time not only bad for their eyes, but it also disturbs their brain and intellectual development.
+Excessive screen time not only bad for their eyes, it also disturbs their brain and intellectual development.
 So, take a timely decision before it’s too late.